-Asthma was first described as a pathology of the airway smooth muscle since all asthma cases examined presented one unique pathology, an increased mass of airway smooth muscle bundles [23].
+Known mechanisms that modify airway smooth muscle cell action and its implication for the pathogenesis of asthma.
+FccR: IgE receptor; MAPK: mitogen-activated protein kinase. one unique pathology, an increased mass of airway smooth muscle bundles [23].
 Today an increasing number of publications have provided evidence on both the clinical and experimental level that this tissue- and structure-forming cell type may indeed be more important than was subsequently thought.
-Shortly after it became possible to isolate and cultivate human airway smooth muscle cells, a number of cell-type and disease-specific pathophysiologies were described.
-Airway smooth muscle cells of asthma patients show a predisposition to proliferate faster [24, 25] which was linked to both reduced expression of the transcription and differentiation factor C/EBP- α [26] and to an increased number of mitochrondria which were hyperactive [25].
+Shortly after it became possible to isolate and cultivate human airway smooth muscle cells, a number of new cell-type and disease-specific pathophysiologies were described.
+Airway smooth muscle cells of asthma patients show a predisposition to proliferate faster [24, 25] which was linked to both reduced expression of the transcription and differentiation factor C/EBP- $\alpha$ [26] and to an increased number of mitochrondria which were hyperactive [25].
 Interestingly, many mitochondrial genes are controlled by C/EBP, which itself is the target of mitochondrial proteins as summarised earlier [27].
 In a new mouse model of maternally transmitted airway inflammation it was also shown that the airway smooth muscle cells play a pivotal directing role in lung structural development during embryogenesis, implying this role in adult life during regeneration or inflammation [28].
 An overview of these functions is provided in figure 1.

 However, asthma is a complex disease with a highly variable phenotype, and it would be superficial to assume that a single cell type may cause it.
 It is more likely that the communication network linking the different cell types of the airway wall has gone out of balance.
 However, the airway smooth muscle cell and the so-called myo-fibroblast may be more in the centre of the action than previously assumed [29-31].
 New evidence suggests that in asthma epithelial cell differentiation may be less prominent and result in a predisposition to undergo transition to mesenchymal cells, which in turn present features of muscle-like cells [32].
-Together with the altered airway smooth muscle cells and myofibroblasts, reduced airway epithelial cell function and the lung infiltrated immune cells may keep the chronically inflamed lung in a constant state of alert, thus responding faster to environmental stimuli [20, 22].
+Together with the altered airway smooth muscle cells and myo-fibroblasts, reduced airway epithelial cell function and the lung infiltrated immune cells may keep the chronically inflamed lung in a constant state of alert, thus responding faster to environmental stimuli [20, 22].

 In COPD airway remodelling occurs more distally in the medium- to small-size airways, and the cytokines involved are not all the same as in asthma [33-36].
 COPD was long regarded as an extreme form of asthma, followed by lung deterioration and emphysema [37, 38].
 Again, immune cells were seen as the major driving force behind disease progression.
-Similarly to asthma, recent clinical observations and experimental data suggest a different story: evidence is accumulating that the interaction of the so-called "epithelial-mesenchymal unit" is disturbed in COPD [20, 37, 38].
-The control of an organ's homeostasis and function depends on the communication between the different cell types forming it.
-In this case it is communication between the epithelial cells and the fibroblasts and myo-fibroblasts (fig. 2) in particular.
+Similarly to asthma, recent clinical observations and experimental data suggest a different story: evidence is accumulating that the interaction of the socalled "epithelial-mesenchymal unit" is disturbed in COPD [20, 37, 38].
+The control of an organ's homoeostasis and function depends on the communication between the different cell types forming it.
+In this case it is communication between the epithelial cells and the fibroblasts and myofibroblasts (fig. 2) in particular.
 It is now suspected that this communication is disturbed, mainly by products contained in cigarette smoke and by fine dust particles [39, 40].
 The question is: How can inhaled substances so different from each other modify the function of specific lung cells persistently?